In case you weren’t aware, people tend to be obsessed with the idea of paying off their mortgages.

 For many, it’s a major lifelong goal to pay off the mortgage in full.
 For others, it’s a nagging debt that they’d prefer to take care of sooner rather than later, for better or worse.

-Fortunately, there are plenty of methods to chip away at the mortgage to reduce the term from 30 years to 15 years or even less.
+Fortunately, there are plenty of methods to chip away at the mortgage early to reduce the term from 30 years to 15 years or even less.

 One common way is via a home equity line of credit (HELOC), but the major drawback you’ll always hear about is the fact that HELOCs are adjustable-rate loans.